kubernetes/website/content/en/blog/_posts/2020-04-21-contributor-communication-upstream-marketing.md

 ## Join us and be part of the story

-This initiative is early on and we still have important roles to fill to make it successful.
+This initiative is in an early phase and we still have important roles to fill to make it successful.

 If you are interested in open sourcing marketing functions – it’s a fun ride – join us!
 Specific immediate roles include storytelling through